- Where - Afghanistan (Asia)

 Where and with Whom?

 Afghanistan is a post-war country.
 It is landlocked and underdeveloped.
 It is the poorest country in Asia and the Pacific region.
-It is also a country of nearly 24 million people who are weary of conflict and subject to grinding poverty in an often harsh environment, wary of foreign intentions, and skeptical about their own leaders, many of whom have ‘warlord’ pasts.
+It is also a country of nearly 24 million people who are weary of conflict and subject to grinding poverty in an often harsh environment, wary of foreign intentions, and sceptical about their own leaders, many of whom have ‘warlord’ pasts.

 Although Afghanistan is now in post-war reconstruction, the usual challenges of reconstruction are made difficult by the continuing insurgency, the age-old centrifugal forces that have always made Afghanistan hard to govern, the extreme weakness of modern institutions, widespread corruption and lack of rule of law.
 Two years after the signing of the Afghanistan Compact, despite progress made to improve the lives of the Afghan people, significant challenges still remain.
 A lack of institutional capacity, growing insecurity, and the increase in opium production has constrained the efforts of the government and the international community.
 The necessary level of stability required to build a capable government and to develop a strong private sector-led economy, able to provide productive employment, and tackle the challenges of the opium industry are still absent.
 Source: JCMB VII Report 2008Against a background of sound macro-economic strategy and impressive economic recovery, the country continues to struggle to emerge from a state of conflict.
 In 2007, the security situation deteriorated in many parts of the country, especially in the South.
 More than 6,000 people were killed in conflict-related violence, including more than 1,000 police.
 Illicit cultivation and trafficking of opium has increased and corruption remains pervasive.
 This situation challenges the core of the Afghan state at a decisive time when the central government is attempting to deliver improved services to the people.
 The twin curse of narcotics and conflict undermines security and the rule of law, threatens the credibility of the Government and increases the distance between the Government and the Afghan people, who have high expectations regarding improvements to their daily lives.